 As a rule, you will have favourable long-term prospects and interesting opportunities for promotion.

 German companies are always on the look-out for highly qualified employees.
-The career opportunities for international researchers are as varied as they are specific: depending on the industry, company and scientific profile as well as on your personal abilities and skills.
+The job opportunities in science for international researchers are as varied as they are specific: depending on the industry, company and scientific profile as well as on your personal abilities and skills.